 Maker education can be positioned across many different frameworks and in the last few years I’ve written about the phenomenon as my ‘object-to-think-with’ across numerous paradigms below.
 What became apparent during this process was the importance of positioning teachers at the centre of the research, and in particular experienced teachers who have adopted a maker education approach for over two years.
 In essence, ask a teacher to learn from their own lived experiences in school.

-Let’s end with Heidegger’s ‘ready-at-hand’ hammer from 1927 and substitute it for a Raspberry Pi mini-computer that’s often used in maker activities in schools.
+Let’s end with Heidegger’s ‘present-at-hand’ hammer from 1927 and substitute it for a Raspberry Pi mini-computer that’s often used in maker activities in schools.
 An experienced teacher’s practical engagement with the ‘ready-to-hand’ Pi gives context and the hardware has significance, relevance and usability when embedded into a maker education programme.
 The Raspberry Pi in this context doesn’t stand alone, it has become meaningful in relation to the curriculum delivered in school.

 “The less we just stare at the thing called